An Obscure White House Staffer’s Jaw-Dropping Trump Tell-All

 “Next thing you know,” he concluded, “the kids don’t want to be cool and smoke anymore.”

-There were the times Sims witnessed fellow staffers—Conway chief among them—take swipes at each other behind their backs.
+At times, Sims witnessed fellow staffers—Conway chief among them—take swipes at each other behind their backs.
 He calls Conway a “cartoon villain brought to life” who bad-mouthed colleagues to multiple reporters by the hour.
-He credits Stephen Miller’s survival with the speechwriter’s ability to play both sides of the “globalist/nationalist” divide in the White House.
-While then-chief strategist Steve Bannon viewed Miller as his “right-wing protege,” his ideological ally against the so-called globalists, Miller was cultivating a close relationship with perhaps the globalist in chief, Trump’s son-in-law and senior adviser, Jared Kushner.
-Sims writes of listening in on Miller “plung[ing] the knife” in Bannon’s back and “twisting it with relish” during a conversation with the president.
+He credits Stephen Miller’s survival to the speechwriter’s ability to play both sides of the “globalist/nationalist” divide in the White House.
+While then–chief strategist Steve Bannon viewed Miller as his “right-wing protege,” his ideological ally against the so-called globalists, Miller was cultivating a close relationship with perhaps the globalist in chief, Trump’s son-in-law and senior adviser, Jared Kushner.
+Sims writes of listening in on Miller “plung[ing] the knife” into Bannon’s back and “twisting it with relish” during a conversation with the president.
 “Your polling numbers are actually very strong considering Steve won’t stop leaking to the press and trying to undermine Jared,” Miller said, according to Sims.
 “If Steve wasn’t doing that, I bet you’d be ten points higher.”

 He also watched as senior officials privately laughed off many of the president’s stranger requests.
 In his first few days as director of the National Economic Council, Sims writes, Larry Kudlow emerged from a meeting with the president looking flustered.
 He told Gary Cohn, his predecessor, that Trump ordered him to “stop” a “special deal” that he believed Amazon was getting from the U.S. Postal Service.
-“Gary laughed loudly,” Sims writes. “‘Welcome to the White House,’ [Cohn] said, shaking Larry’s hand… ‘It’s total bulls—.’”
-Cohn explained that Amazon was not, in fact, getting “some special deal.” “‘He’s just mad at [Jeff] Bezos for owning The Washington Post.’”
+“Gary laughed loudly,” Sims writes. “‘Welcome to the White House,’ [Cohn] said, shaking Larry’s hand … ‘It’s total bulls—.’”
+Cohn explained that Amazon was not, in fact, getting “some special deal.”
+“He’s just mad at [Jeff] Bezos for owning The Washington Post.”

-“‘So…’ Larry replied hesitantly, ‘I shouldn’t do anything about this?’”
-Sims writes that Cohn told Kudlow not to bother, adding, “‘But now you know why I’m so happy to be leaving.’”
+“‘So’ Larry replied hesitantly, ‘I shouldn’t do anything about this?’”
+Sims writes that Cohn told Kudlow not to bother, adding, “But now you know why I’m so happy to be leaving.”

-Perhaps the liveliest pages of Sims’ book recount Anthony Scaramucci’s 10-day tenure as communications director, when he maintained a singular focus on rooting out the leakers.
-Sims writes of a morning Scaramucci gathered the full communications staff.
+Perhaps the liveliest pages of Sims’s book recount Anthony Scaramucci’s 10-day tenure as communications director, when he maintained a singular focus on rooting out the leakers.
+Sims writes of a morning that Scaramucci gathered the full communications staff.
 His goal was to motivate them against leaking to the press.
 He tried to do so using a “horrifying” technique: role-playing.
 He pulled a young staffer on the regional media team to the front of the room, “probably the last person in the room who would ever leak anything,” Sims writes.

 “Okay, Tyler, I’ll be Reince Priebus and you be you,” Scaramucci said.
 The “Mooch” then assumed the role of Priebus, who was chief of staff at the time: “Tyler, I need you to leak something for me.”